meyfa/writable-wrapper/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/1c1c78851c5a0ccda78b/test_coverage)](https://codeclimate.com/github/meyfa/writable-wrapper/test_coverage)
 [![Maintainability](https://api.codeclimate.com/v1/badges/1c1c78851c5a0ccda78b/maintainability)](https://codeclimate.com/github/meyfa/writable-wrapper/maintainability)

-This Node package offers a writable stream implementation that forwards all data to another Writable, the "target".
+This Node package offers a writable stream implementation in TypeScript that forwards all data to another Writable, the "target".

 This is useful for adding functionality to a `Writable` without patching the original object. `WritableWrapper` can be extended easily and will handle the